 - Improved two-way linkages between standards developers and practising surveyors, ensuring that developers are more fully aware of the requirements of users and of what already exists; and that practitioners are aware of standardisation work and its consequences for them; - Improved standards in terms of both workability and timeliness; - Improved survey practice, with higher levels of conformance and quality, thus responding to customers' growing expectations; and - Improved bottom line for both surveyors and their customers.

-These points respond to a number of the key findings from the most recent study of the effectiveness of standardisation in the geospatial domain (NASA, 2005).
 All this is possible in return for a limited amount of resource, and a clear focus within the Federation on this work.